dopamine/xiple.blog/_posts/2022-08-02-sandwood-bay.md

 This hiking trip was but a short one, only 24 hours spent at my destination, a mere 12kms walked and there and back in just two and a half days.

-But even so, my mind completely rested in the solitary silence of this northwesternmost tip of Scotland.
+But even so, my mind completely rested in the solitary silence of this north-westernmost tip of Scotland.
 I walked away with many more beautiful memories of stunning light on the cliffs of Sandwood Bay.

 ![alt]({{ site.imgsrc }}/posts/2022-08-28-sandwood/08-sandwood-bay.jpg)